-Federal law prohibits discrimination on the basis of gender.
-All students, faculty, and staff are protected under Title IX and have the right to an internal complaint if they themselves or someone they know at RIT has experienced any of the following prohibited behaviors:
+All students, faculty, and staff are protected under Title IX and have the right to file an internal complaint if you or someone you know at RIT has experienced any of the following prohibited behaviors: